k2optique-maker/project-learning-prototype-/README.md

-# project-learning-prototype-
+# Semantic Data Governance Framework (PoC)

-This repository is a collection of my early-stage experiments and notes.
-I am currently exploring how to model real-world project data using a semantic approach.
+🎯 **Target Publication:** ISWC (International Semantic Web Conference) / ESWC - Posters and Demonstrations Track

-# *Knowledge Graph / Semantic Web Learning Notes
+## 📋 About

-## About
+I am currently exploring knowledge graphs, semantic technologies, and "AI-ready" data governance as part of my interest in data-driven DX and reliable AI foundations.
+This repository serves as a concrete implementation protocol to verify how to model and validate real-world project data using a semantic approach.

-I am currently exploring knowledge graphs and semantic technologies as part of my interest in data-driven DX and AI foundations.
+## ⚠️ Problem

-## Problem
+In Large Language Model (LLM) environments and distributed data integration systems, data reliability and explainability are critically compromised when semantically inconsistent data (such as vocabulary mismatch or data silos) is used without being detected.
+Feeding unverified, fragmented explicit knowledge into black-box AI leads to higher risks of hallucinations.

-In LLMs and data integration environments, explainability is compromised when semantically inconsistent data is used without being detected.
+## 🎯 Goal

-## Goal
+The goal of this Proof of Concept (PoC) is to establish a lightweight data governance layer using semantic constraints.
+By enabling the mechanical detection of data discrepancies and vocabulary variations, this framework verifies the minimum requirement for explainability and ensures that explicit knowledge is strictly "AI-ready."

-In this PoC, we will use semantic constraints to enable the detection of data discrepancies and verify the minimum requirements for explainability.
+## 🔍 Scope

-## Scope
+Targeting distributed, structured data where semantic consistency is not fully guaranteed, this study focuses on data detectability (L0→L1) within the broader concept of enterprise explainability.

-Targeting structured data where semantic consistency is not fully guaranteed, this study focuses on detectability (L0→L1) within the broader concept of explainability.
+## 💡 Approach & Theoretical Foundation

-## Approach
+While Ziegler (2020) conceptually discussed intelligent semantic content delivery (e.g., *microDocs*), our framework provides a concrete, lightweight implementation protocol using W3C standards (RDF/SHACL) to bridge the gap between theory and execution.
+We convert raw CSV data into RDF graphs and attempt to detect lexical variations and semantic inconsistencies automatically via SHACL constraints.

-While Ziegler (2020) conceptually discussed semantic content delivery, our framework provides a concrete, lightweight implementation protocol using RDF/SHAC.
-We convert CSV data into RDF and attempt to detect lexical variations and semantic inconsistencies using SHACL constraints.
+This approach serves as a decentralized "building block" designed to scale into modern data engineering infrastructures such as DataOps pipelines, Change Data Capture (CDC), and Model Context Protocol (MCP).

 ## 📈 Progress & Milestones